Interstate 269: History

 The Tennessee Department of Transportation's (TDOT) plans called for the two sections to be connected in phases.
-Plans had the portion extending south from an incomplete interchange with SR 385 south to the Mississippi state line to completed in October 2015 to coincide with completion of the section in Mississippi from the Tennessee state line to Mississippi Highway 302 (MS 302).
+Plans had the portion extending south from an incomplete interchange with SR 385 south to the Mississippi state line to be completed in October 2015 to coincide with completion of the section in Mississippi from the Tennessee state line to Mississippi Highway 302 (MS 302).
 On January 29, 2007, the Federal Highway Administration (FHWA) issued a record of decision giving final federal approval for I-269, paving the way for the two states to design and construct the remaining section between Hernando and Collierville.

 The first section of what is now I-269, the Winfield Dunn Parkway, from I-40 to US 64 opened on September 4, 2007, signed as SR 385.
 The segment between US 64 and to SR 193 (Macon Road) opened on June 15, 2009, and the segment between SR 193 and SR 57 opened on November 22, 2013.
 The last section of the Bill Morris Parkway, most of which remains signed as SR 385, was opened between US 72 and SR 57 on August 23, 2007.
+This section included provisions for the I-269 interchange that now serves as the eastern terminus of SR 385.